S42x Atlantic Erica-Ulex heaths

 Relations with other habitat types

 These heathlands are mostly interpretable as a dysclimax of the unit T1Bx.
 In the northernmost areas, cool and cloudy summers keep the organic litter permanently wet, enabling transitions towards S412 and even Q12x.
-Since, for geographic reasons, EUNIS would include some of the heaths in this unit of in its S423 and others in S424, such units are inconsistent with our results and a new regional umbrella level IV unit is in order.
+Since, for geographic reasons, EUNIS would include some of the heaths in this unit in its S423 and others in S424, such units are inconsistent with our results and a new regional umbrella level IV unit is in order.
 In more inland, drier-summer, submediterranean areas, they transition towards S42y.

 Regional distribution